Philzen/WebView-MultiTouch-Polyfill/README.md

 ### Enabling multitouch for own projects
 1. Import src/com/changeit/wmpolyfill/WebClient.java into your project
-2. Set the `WebViewClient` of the WebView that you want enable multitouch on to a new Instance of the `WebClient` class:
+2. Instanciate a WebClient Object and hand over your webview (the new WebClient will automatic become WebClient of your WebView)

-        WebClient wmp = new WebClient()
+        WebClient wmp = new WebClient(webview)
-        webview.setWebViewClient( wmp );

 To see the command in full context refer to src/com/changeit/wmpolyfill/MainActivity.java